DannyS032/path-delay-estimation/readme.md

 # Path Delay Estimation

-A research implementation of super-resolution Time of Arrival (TOA) estimation using neural networks for indoor geolocation applications, based on the 2020 paper "Super-Resolution Time-of-Arrival Estimation using Neural Networks" by Hsiao et al.
+Final project in EE at Tel-Aviv Univeristy supervised by Toga Networks.
+Implementation of super-resolution Time of Arrival (TOA) estimation using neural networks for indoor geolocation applications, based on the 2020 paper "Super-Resolution Time-of-Arrival Estimation using Neural Networks" by Hsiao et al.

 ## Project Overview